-The best 65-inch TV for 2021: LG, TCL, Sony, Vizio and more
+The best 65-inch TV for 2021

 Read more: What size of TV do I need?

 No TV I've ever tested offers this much picture quality for this little cash.
 The 2020 TCL 6 Series has even better image quality than its predecessor, thanks to mini-LED tech and well-implemented full-array local dimming that helps it run circles around just about any other TV at this price.
 It's also a solid choice for gamers with a new THX mode that combines low input lag and high contrast.
 As if that's not enough, the Roku TV operating system is our hands-down favorite.

-Read our TCL 6-Series (2020 Roku TV) review.
+2021 outlook: TCL says this TV will remain on sale through most of 2021.
+I don't expect it to be replaced until at least the fall, and it might stick around the entire year.
+TCL will also sell an 8K version of the 6-Series, but I don't think it will be worth the money.

 What's that you say?
-You just want the best TV, money's no object?
+You just want the best 65-inch TV and can afford whatever you want?
 Here you go.
-In my side-by-side tests, the LG CX smart OLED TV is the best TV I've ever reviewed, with world-beating contrast, perfect wide viewing angle and excellent uniformity.
-If you can afford it, this is the TV to get.
-Read our LG OLEDCX series review.
+In my side-by-side tests, the LG G1 OLED TV is the best TV I've ever reviewed, with world-beating contrast, perfect wide viewing angle and excellent uniformity.
+It beat the picture of the LG CX below, barely, and offers a slimmer, more wall-friendly design.
+If you can afford it, this is the 65-inch TV to get.

-TCL's 8-Series also features mini-LED and the result is superb contrast, brightness and high dynamic range that beats the less expensive 6-Series in my side-by-side comparison.
-The overall image quality doesn't quite hit OLED levels, but it comes close and costs a lot less.
-Read our TCL 8-Series (2019 Roku TV) review.

-If you value Sony's brand, the X900H is an excellent choice, with image quality on par with the TCL 6-Series and a price that's not that much more expensive.
-And its suite of connections is actually better than the TCL's.
-In winter 2020 it will get full 4K/120Hz HDMI input capability to maximize the potential of the new Xbox Series X and PlayStation 5, and right now it's the cheapest TV that works with ATSC 3.0 antenna broadcasts.
-Read our Sony XBR-X900H review.
+Currently available for hundreds less than the G1 above, and with picture quality that's almost as good, the CX from 2020 is a better choice overall for people who want a really nice TV but don't have money to burn.
+The G1 was slightly brighter in my measurements and has slightly better video processing, but it was really hard to tell the difference.
+The only real advantage to the G1 is that slim styling, but the CX is pretty slim itself.

+2021 outlook: The new model, designated C1, is currently available for a few hundred more than the CX.
+I haven't reviewed it yet.
+It adds some minor new features and improved processing but I expect image quality to be largely the same as the CX.

 Aside from the TCL 6-Series above, this is the best TV for the money.
 The TCL has a better picture and better smart HDTV system so it's a superior TV overall, but it's also a couple hundred dollars more expensive.
 If you can't afford the 6-Series, this Vizio is a good runner-up.

-Read our Vizio M7-Series Quantum (2020) review.
+2021 outlook: Vizio hasn't announced any new 2021 TVs, so this model will remain current until it does.

+If you value Sony's brand, the X900H is an excellent choice, with image quality on par with the TCL 6-Series and a price that's not that much more expensive.
+And its suite of connections is actually better than the TCL's.
+It also has 4K/120Hz HDMI input capability to maximize the potential of the new Xbox Series X and PlayStation 5, and right now it's the cheapest TV that works with ATSC 3.0 antenna broadcasts.

 Roku is our favorite platform for streaming apps like Netflix, and it's even better baked into this 4K TV.
 Picture quality on this TCL 65-inch television set can't beat any of the models above -- its 4K resolution and HDR compatibility don't do anything to help the picture -- but it's perfectly fine for most people, especially at this price.